caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 The **format** subdirective lets you customize how logs get encoded (formatted).
 It appears within a `log` block.

 <aside class="tip">

-	<b>A note about Common Log Format (CLF):</b> CLF clashes with modern structured logs.
-To transform your access logs into the deprecated Common Log Format, please use the <a href="https://github.com/caddyserver/transform-encoder"><code>transform-encoder</code> plugin</a>.
+**A note about Common Log Format (CLF):** CLF clashes with modern structured logs.
+To transform your access logs into the deprecated Common Log Format, please use the [`transform-encoder` plugin](https://github.com/caddyserver/transform-encoder).

 </aside>

 In addition to the syntax for each individual encoder, these common properties can be set on most encoders: